TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 rails server
 ~~~

-and go to your browser, and visit [http://localhost:3000/cars](http://localhost:3000/cars) to see your application!
-Go ahead and create a new car, and refresh the page to verify it is working!
-Add as many as you'd like!
+Now, go to your browser and visit [http://localhost:3000/cars](http://localhost:3000/cars) to see your application!
+Go ahead and create a new car, and then refresh the page to verify it is working.
+Add as many cars as you'd like!

-When you are satisfied, go back to the terminal where rails is running, and push `ctrl + c` to end the application.
+When you're satisfied, go back to the terminal where Rails is running, and type `Ctrl + C` to end the application.

-### Step 3: Initializing Git and Pushing to GitHub
+### Step 3: Initialize Git and Push to GitHub

 In order to push our app to Github and Heroku we need to use git.